stchris/passage/README.md

 `passage` assumes a storage folder, whose current default is `~/.local/share/passage/entries/`.
 You can create this folder by running `passage init` once.

-> Note: this might not work on Windows and will be adressed by #3.
+> Note: this might not work on Windows and will be adressed by [Issue #3](https://github.com/stchris/passage/issues/3).

 Now let's create a new entry with `$ passage new`: